em0gh/em0.wtf/readme.md

 hugo
 ```

+## Deployment
+This website is currently being served with GitHub Pages (using GitHub Actions).
+See the associated workflow.

 That's all there is to it!
 A very quick static site, that still allows me to write in Markdown and not consider HTML when I just want to write!